Haslett, MI - The snowmobile manufacturers are looking forward to a strong sales year and great snowmobiling.

 Recent surveys highlight that snowmobilers are active outdoor enthusiasts participating in many activities such as fishing, hunting, camping, boating, etc.

-Sales for 2015-16 in the U.S. totaled 56,006 new snowmobiles, while snowmobile sales in Canada showed 44,431 new snowmobiles sold.
-Sales in Europe were steady at 20,000 new snowmobiles sold.
-Based on new economic impact data, snowmobilers generated more than $34 billion dollars in economic activity and supported record collection of tax revenue to local, state and federal government agencies.
+Sales for 2018-19 in the U.S. totaled 55,025 new snowmobiles, while snowmobile sales in Canada showed 46,784 new snowmobiles sold.
+Sales in Europe showed more than 31,000 new snowmobiles sold.
+Based on new economic impact data, snowmobilers generated more than $35 billion dollars in economic activity and supported record collection of tax revenue to local, state and federal government agencies.

-The sale of parts, garments and accessories has been very strong as well as the sales of snowmobile related gear, trailers, etc. Record sales of pick-up trucks in the U.S. and Canada point to a positive future for snowmobiling, since most pick-up truck owners are outdoor enthusiasts who enjoy snowmobiling and outdoor winter recreation.
+The sale of parts, garments and accessories has been very strong as well as the sales of snowmobile related gear, trailers, etc. Record sales of pickup trucks point to a positive future for snowmobiling, since most pickup truck owners are outdoor enthusiasts who enjoy snowmobiling and outdoor winter recreation.

 Snowmobilers continue to purchase high-tech products for their use and enjoyment and are eagerly embracing new global positioning and communication equipment for their snowmobiles.

-Snowmobile dealerships are well positioned to take advantage of the growth potential this year and with the strong La Niña forecast, many can expect early snowfall that will last through the winter.
+Snowmobile dealerships are well positioned to take advantage of the growth potential this year, and with the positive forecast, many can expect early snowfall that will last through the winter.
 Snowmobilers are excited about the upcoming winter.